vacp2p/rfc/content/docs/rfcs/38/README.md

 #### Quiescence

-After a local node has finalized an opinion, it enters a quiescent state whereby it never solicits new votes on the proposal.
-The local node MUST reply with the currently finalized majority opinion.
+After a local node has finalized an `opinion` into a `decision`, it enters a quiescent state whereby it never solicits new votes on the proposal.
+The local node MUST reply with the currently finalized `decision`.

 #### Clock